rickshahid/SkyMedia/README.md

 For additional screenshots of key application views and functionality, refer to http://github.com/RickShahid/SkyMedia/wiki

-The following set of media functionality has been integrated and enabled within this Azure ASP.NET Core MVC web app:
+The following set of media functionality has been integrated and enabled within an Azure ASP.NET Core MVC web app:

 * Scalable video (adaptive) streaming to a broad spectrum of devices and platforms (iOS / macOS, Android, Windows)